Best TV Channels for Halloween Binge-Watching

 Horror movies full of zombies and vampires and werewolves!
 Classic Halloween episodes of your favorite TV shows!
 Funny family Halloween flicks!
 Documentaries on the history of Samhain or visual tours of the best haunted houses in the world!
 Anything vaguely orange and black!

 Sometimes I think I enjoy family Halloween movies even more than the scary ones.
-The Halloween films that are appropriate for children tend to capture that old sense of this one magical night and the thrill of being out in the dark, of the potential for monsters, and the fun of candy and pranks and parties.
+The Halloween films that are appropriate for children tend to capture that nostalgia of this one magical night and the thrill of being out in the dark, of the potential for monsters, and the fun of candy and pranks and parties.

 Nickelodeon, the big name kids' television network, may not be known for celebrating Halloween all-out; but they'll still show the Halloween episodes of their hit "teen" series of the year.
 And among those maybe you'll even catch a replay of the werewolf movie, starring Victoria Justice, The Boy Who Cried Werewolf.
 Check the sub-channel Teen Nick for reruns of Halloween fun from shows like iCarly, Victorious, and Big Time Rush.
 Or set your DVR for the middle of the night to catch the 90s classics like the Halloween episodes of Rugrats or Hey, Arnold!